rust-lang/book/src/ch17-03-oo-design-patterns.md

 >
 > You may have been wondering why we didn’t use an `enum` with the different
 > possible post states as variants.
 That’s certainly a possible solution, try
 > it and compare the end results to see which you prefer!
-One disadvantange of
+One disadvantage of
 > using an enum is every place that checks the value of the enum will need a
 > `match` expression or similar to handle every possible variant.
 This could
 > get more repetitive than this trait object solution.